About Air Compressors.com

 Central Pneumatic 67847 air compressor

 If I start from 0 psi it will shut off before it gets to shut off pressure.
 If I wait a bit reset button clicks and I can reset it and it starts again.
-Can It be a running capacitor/ starting capacitor or is it more likely just getting too hot from motor getting to the end of its days.
+Can It be a running capacitor/ starting capacitor or is it more likely just getting too hot from the motor getting to the end of its days?
 Any easy way to check??
 These are cheap compressors so obviously don’t want to “waste too much”.

 You’ve checked the pressure switch Michael, and you say it’s fine.